DocketAlarm/state-court-bulk-docket-pull/README.md

 You need to enter your Docket Alarm login information here.
 When you aredone, rename it to "auth.py" by removing the underscore, and you are ready to go!

+### death-penalty-project.csv

+The example csv file used.
+Feel free to change the file and tweak the script to suit your own use case!

+### JSON files.zip

+A backup of the 'result' folder from when I ran this script with isCached=True on 6/22/20.
+This contains all the cases specified in the spreadsheet as JSON files.

+### result folder

+Where your JSON files will appear when you run the main.py script.

 ### main.py